Mico27/gbs-ContinuousScenePlugin/README.md

 ### Common Tileset Is Required

 All scenes that scroll into each other must share the same **common tileset**.
 Click the puzzle-piece icon on each scene in GB Studio and assign the same common tileset asset.
 This ensures tile indices are consistent across scene boundaries so that the visual join is seamless.

-### Matching Edge Dimensions

-The dimension along the shared edge must overlap between the two connecting scenes:

-- A scene to the left/right of another must have overlapping **height** ranges.
-- A scene above/below another must have overlapping **width** ranges.

-Mismatched edges produce a seam or missing tiles at the boundary.

 ### Scripts Are Reset on Boundary Crossing